axldm09/stock_price_prediction-/README.md

 # stock_price_prediction-
-This is for the finale project of Machine Learning.
+This repository contains the final project of Machine Learning.
 Major of Bachelors in Artificial Intelligence at Centro de Investion en Ciencias (UAEM)
 Created by Cristopher Axel Diaz Martinez.
 # Purpose